 Technological Disruptiveness and the Evolution of IPOs and Sell-Outs

-We show that the recent decline in IPOs in U.S. markets is explained by changes in the technological disruptiveness of startups, which we measure using textual analysis of patents from 1930 to 2010.
-We focus on startups backed by venture capital and show that startups with disruptive technologies are more likely to exit via IPO and are less likely to exit via sell-out.
+We show that the recent decline in IPOs on U.S. markets is related to changes in the technological disruptiveness of startups, which we measure using textual analysis of patents from 1930 to 2010.
+We focus on VC-backed startups and show that those with ex-ante disruptive technologies are more likely to exit via IPO and less likely to exit via sell-out.
 This is consistent with IPOs being favored by firms with the potential to carve out independent market positions with strong defenses against rivals.
 We document an economy-wide trend of declining technological disruptiveness since World War II that accelerated since the late 1990s.
-These trends predict fewer IPOs and more sell-outs, and we find that 20% to 60% of the recent dearth of IPOs, and 55% of the surge in sell-outs, can be attributed to changes in firms' technological characteristics.
+This trend predicts fewer IPOs and more sell-outs, and we find that roughly 20% of the recent dearth of IPOs, and 49% of the surge in sell-outs, can be attributed to changes in firms' technological characteristics.

 Keywords: Initial Public Offerings (IPOs), Acquisitions, Sell-Outs, Technology, Disruptiveness, Venture Capital